BackofenLab/RNAProt/README.md

 ```
 git clone https://github.com/BackofenLab/RNAProt.git
-cd CLIPcontext
+cd RNAProt
 python -m pip install . --ignore-installed --no-deps -vv
 ```

-Now we can run rnaprot from any given folder (just remember to re-activate the environment once you open a new shell):
+Now we can run RNAProt from any given folder (just remember to re-activate the environment once you open a new shell):

 ```
 rnaprot -h